Augustus Theodore Norton

 In September 1859, he was appointed District Secretary of Church Extension and Home Missions of the Presbyterian Church, for the West, and for a few months after this he resided in Chicago; but in the spring of 1881 he returned to Alton, where he continued until his death.
 After the union of the Old and New School Assemblies in 1870, the field of his secretaryship was limited to the Synod of Illinois South.
 He died, after a lingering illness, in Alton, April 29, 1884, at the age of 76.

 His usefulness was especially marked in planting and nourishing churches in Central and Southern Illinois.
 The degree of Doctor of Divinity was conferred on him by Wabash College, Indiana, in 1868.
 He published in 1879 a History of the Presbyterian Church in Illinois (737 pp. 8vo).

-He married, November 12, 1834, Eliza, daughter of Deacon Noah Rogers, of Cornwall, who survived him with two sons and two daughters.
+He married, November 12, 1834, Eliza, daughter of Deacon Noah Rogers, of Cornwall.
+She survived him with two sons and two daughters.